 - Prone to hacking without proper cybersecurity precautions

 - Might not be easy for elderly residents or those who are not tech-savvy

 HOA Collection Methods for Delinquent HOA Payments

-In an ideal world, every homeowner would pay their assessments religiously.
-Unfortunately, reality is far from it.
-In truth, many homeowners fail to pay their dues on time or knowingly default on their payments.
+Every homeowner should pay their dues religiously.
+Unfortunately, the reality is far from it.
+Many homeowners fail to pay their dues on time or knowingly default on their payments.

 Delinquent accounts can be detrimental to an association.
-After all, for most, assessments are their only source of income.
+After all, for most, hoa dues are their only source of income.

 A good way to encourage timely dues payment is to acknowledge and thank homeowners who never miss a deadline.
 It might not seem like much to some, but appreciation can go a long way.
 Should you face delinquent payments, though, here are some methods you can use to collect late HOA dues: